-Managed in the 80’s first by Tommy Mottola (Sony Records), then by Camille Barbone (Madonna) during the ’90s, Carl has played and recorded with such musical legends as The Ramones, Rich Hilton (Nile Rodgers), Rick Danko (The Band), Russell Javors and Richie Cannata (Billy Joel), Scott Baggett (Jeffrey Steele, Al Anderson), Reeves Gabrels (David Bowie, Tin Machine, The Cure), Dave Torn (David Bowie, Tori Amos, Madonna), Phil Grande (Joe Cocker), Al Greenwood (Foreigner), and Tom Dube (Aimee Mann).
+Managed in the 80’s first by Tommy Mottola (Sony Records), then by Camille Barbone (Madonna) during the ’90s, Carl has played, written, and recorded with such musical legends as The Ramones, Rich Hilton (Nile Rodgers), Rick Danko (The Band), Russell Javors and Richie Cannata (Billy Joel), Scott Baggett (Jeffrey Steele, Al Anderson), Reeves Gabrels (David Bowie, Tin Machine, The Cure), Dave Torn (David Bowie, Tori Amos, Madonna), Phil Grande (Joe Cocker), Al Greenwood (Foreigner), Tony Asher (Beach Boys), Bernie Leadon (The Eagles) and Tom Dube (Aimee Mann).

 Carl’s second independent release, Goodbye Charlie Dog includes the inspirational track “Living”, a celebration of life and its many changes.
 After the release of Goodbye Charlie Dog, Carl traveled to Holland, reflecting and writing under the Van Gogh sky until his move to Nashville in 2003.
 The CD Odds and Endings represents a collection of lost gems written and recorded over the last ten years, while Pure and Simple offers a collection of songs written in Nashville.

-While Carl continues to write, record, and perform his own music, since 1996 he has been a prolific songwriter with the Songs of Love Foundation, a non-profit organization dedicated to using music to lift the spirits of children with life-threatening diseases.
+Carl continues to write, record, and perform his own music, and is currently working on a collection of songs to be released in early 2023.
+Since 1996 he has been a prolific songwriter with the Songs of Love Foundation, a non-profit organization dedicated to using music to lift the spirits of children with life-threatening diseases.
 Carl has written over 7000 songs for children through Songs of Love.

 (click on photo to enlarge)